About this listing

 Very private whole apt. for leisure/work: Short walk from the Grove (shopping), CBS-TV City (HBO shows), Farmer's Market (biz hangout), mid-Wilshire (museums).
-Short drive from Cedars-Sinai medical and major studios like Paramount, Fox, Universal.
+Short drive from studios like Paramount, Fox, Universal; downtown; Beverly Hills borders.

 Bedroom features wall sconces with dimmer, glass block skylight, custom recessed bookshelf, wicker nighttables, west-facing window.